 This information is intended for use by health professionals

-Each 2ml of solution contains l00mg (50mg in 1ml) of suxamethonium Chloride.
+Each 2ml of solution contains 100mg of suxamethonium chloride BP

-Suxamethonium is a short acting depolarising neuromuscular blocking agent for producing muscular relaxation during anaesthesia.
-It is used in anaesthesia as a muscle relaxant to facilitate endotracheal intubation, mechanical ventilation and a wide range of surgical and obstetric procedures.
+Suxamethonium chloride Injection is an a ultra-short acting, depolarising, neuromuscular blocking agent.
+It is used in anaesthesia as a skeletal muscle relaxant to facilitate tracheal intubation and mechanical ventilation surgical procedures.

-It is also used to reduce the intensity of muscle contractions associated with Pharmacologically or electrically-induced convulsions.
+Suxamethonium chloride injection is also used to reduce the intensity of muscular contractions associated with pharmacologically or electrically-induced convulsions.

 The elderly may be more susceptible to cardiac arrhythmias, especially if digitalis-like drugs are also being taken.
 See also 'Special warnings and precautions for use.

-Suxamethonium should not be administered to a patient who is not fully anaesthetised.
-Neuromuscular function should be monitored when suxamethonium is being used over a prolonged period.
+• Suxamethonium has no effect on the level of consciousness and should not be administered to a patient who is not fully anaesthetised.

-Suxamethonium is contra-indicated in patients with a personal or family history of malignant hyperthermia.
-Suxamethonium can trigger sustained myofibrillar contractions in susceptible individuals.
-If this occurs, all anaesthetic agents known to be associated with it (including suxamethonium) must be stopped and full supportive measures implemented immediately.
-Intravenous dantrolene sodium is the primary specific therapeutic drug and should be given as soon as possible after the diagnosis is made.
+• Suxamethonium is recognised as a potential triggering agent in individuals susceptible to malignant hyperthermia and therefore the use of Suxamethonium is contraindicated in patients with a personal or family history of this condition.
+If this condition occurs unexpectedly, all anaesthetic agents known to be associated with its development (including suxamethonium) must be immediately discontinued, and full supportive measures must be immediately instituted.
+Intravenous dantrolene sodium is the primary specific therapeutic drug and is recommended as soon as possible after the diagnosis is made.

-Patients recovering from major trauma or severe burns; the period of greatest risk of hyperkalaemia is from about 5 to 70 days after the injury and may be further prolonged if there is delayed healing due to persistent infection.
+• In patients recovering from major trauma or severe burns; the period of the greatest risk of hyperkalaemia is from 5 to 70 days after the injury and may be further prolonged if there is delayed healing due to persistent infection.

-Patients with neurological deficits involving acute major muscle wasting (upper and/or lower motor neurone lesions); the potential for potassium release occurs within the first 6 months after the acute onset of the neurological deficit and correlates with the degree and extent of muscle paralysis.
-Patients who have been immobilised for prolonged periods of time may be at similar risk.
+• In patients with neurological deficits involving spinal cord injury, peripheral nerve injury, acute major muscle wasting (upper and/or lower motor neurone lesions); the potential for potassium release occurs within the first six months after the acute onset of the neurological deficit and correlates with the degree and extent of muscle paralysis.
+Patients who have been immobilised for prolonged periods of time may also be at similar risk.

-Suxamethonium is also contra-indicated in patients with pre-existing hyperkalaemia.
-In the absence of hyperkalaemia and neuropathy, renal failure is not a contra-indication to the use of a normal single dose of suxamethonium, although multiple or large doses may cause clinically significant rises in serum potassium and should not be used.
+• In any Patient with pre-existing hyperkalaemia.
+In the absence of hyperkalaemia and neuropathy, renal failure is not a contraindication to the administration of a normal single dose of suxamethonium, but multiple or large doses may cause clinically significant rises in serum potassium and should not be used.

-Patients with a personal or family history of congenital myotonic diseases such as myotonia congenita and dystrophia myotonica (risk of severe myotonic spasms and rigidity).
+Suxamethonium should be avoided in patients with a personal or family history of congenital myotonic diseases such as myotonia congenita and dystrophia myotonica since its administration may on occasion be associated with severe myotonic spasms and rigidity.